GoogleCloudPlatform/workflows-demos/twitter-sentiment/README.md

 ```

 In `processPosts` steps, analyze each Tweet in a `for-in` loop using the
-Language API connector and keep track of the current and total sentiment score:
+Language API connector and keep track of the current, total and min sentiment
+score:

 ```yaml
     - processPosts: